ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 All messages are sent as HTTP GET or POST requests.

-If the Transparency Service cannot process a client's request, it MUST return an HTTP 4xx or 5xx status code, and the body SHOULD be a JSON problem details object ({{RFC7807}}) containing:
+If the Transparency Service cannot process a client's request, it MUST return an HTTP 4xx or 5xx status code, and the body MAY contain a JSON problem details object ({{RFC7807}}) with the following fields:

 - type: A URI reference identifying the problem.
 To facilitate automated response to errors, this document defines a set of standard tokens for use in the type field within the URN namespace of: "urn:ietf:params:scitt:error:".

 - detail: A human-readable string describing the error that prevented the Transparency Service from processing the request, ideally with sufficient detail to enable the error to be rectified.

-Error responses SHOULD be sent with the `Content-Type: application/problem+json` HTTP header.
+Error responses MUST be sent with the `Content-Type: application/problem+json` HTTP header.

 As an example, submitting a Signed Statement with an unsupported signature algorithm would return a `400 Bad Request` status code and the following body: